iErdem1/mbta_departure_board/README.md

 # PROJECT DESCRIPTION
 - Project basically gets Boston North Station Commuter Rail departure data from MBTA API and then process related data and displays on a simple web app as `Departure Board` format.
-- Data relied on MBTA API's `/predictions` endpoint results but mainly this data is incomlete.
+- Data relied on MBTA API's `/predictions` endpoint results but mainly this data is incomplete.
 So, as a fallback, when the system couldn't get some relevant data from predictions, gets from `/schedules` endpoint.

 # MISCELLANEOUS COMMENTS
 - API's predictions are not reliable.
 They use live data from trains, so data like `departure_time` or `stops` is not reliable all the time.